 Some conversation items:

 - Assets.
-Bank accounts, investments, real estate, or retirement savings (like a 401(k)s or IRAs).
+Bank accounts, investments, real estate, or retirement savings (like a 401(k) and IRAs).

 - Income.
 Paychecks, rental property, or other sources of income.

 - Debt.
-Cars, credit cards, mortgage, student loans (for you or your kids), or personal loans.
+Cars, credit cards, mortgages, student loans (for you or any kids), or personal loans.
 If you’re planning on making some big purchases together (a vacation home, a new car, etc.), consider sharing your credit scores, as well.

 - Child support, alimony.
 If it applies to you.